GuruprasathRamaprasath/img-insight-extension/README.md

 ## Pre-requisites:
 1. Copilot license
-2. GitHub Models access or Azure Open AI access
+2. GitHub Models access or Azure OpenAI access

 ## Features of this Extension: